simonccc/kopsrox/docs/USAGE.md

 - exports the clusters k3s token

 ### kubeconfig
-- export the cluster kubeconfig to a `$cluster_name.kubeconfig` file
+- export the cluster kubeconfig to a file
 - file is patched to have correct VIP IP vs 127.0.0.1

 ### check-config
-- runs k3s check-config
+- runs k3s check-config and displays the output

+### kubectl
+- provides a quick and basic way to run some kubectl commands for example:

+`./kopsrox.py k3s kubectl get events -A`

 ## :cyclone: etcd <a name=etcd>
 ### :white_check_mark: snapshot